How to Make Floral Hydrosols From Your own Garden

 - Pipette to lift the essential oil from the top of the hydrosol

-- A mason jar with a tight lid to hold your hydrosol/essential oil
+- A mason jar with a tight lid to hold your floral hydrosol/essential oil

 Step by step instructions

-- Put the brick in the centre of the pot.
+- Put the brick in the center of the pot.

 - Put the leaves or flowers in a pot, up to the side of the brick, and cover with water.